 - Peel the acorn squash.

-- Cut into cubes and toss with oil and seasoning.
+- Cut into cubes and toss with olive oil and seasonings.

-- Place on a parchment lined baking sheet and bake until tender.
+- Place on a parchment paper-lined sheet pan and roast until tender.
 Easy right?

 How to Peel a Pomegranate